 Content is Key

 Your content should be tightly focused on your core webinar objectives.
 As time is limited, we should be razor focused on our key objective or takeaway.
 There should be nothing superfluous or non-essential in our content.
 Additionally, our content should give space and time for the questions and attendee interaction we want to encourage.
+Leading effective webinars isn’t rocket science but one key fundamental is content.

 Visuals often communicate more effectively than any other form.
 When we communicate our essential goal is that our listener or audience retain our message above all else.
 Visuals in the form of graphs, maps, tables, photographs, drawing or diagrams quickly convey a memorable message to our audience.
 Whenever possible we should use visuals to powerfully convey our message to our audience.